-- ✓ Focused on 10 critical instructional strategies helping teachers develop expertise. - ✓ Supportive professional development, self-assessment, and peer collaboration are built into the model and into the iObservation platform.
+- ✓ An Instructional Framework with a pathway to scaffold instruction from foundational to complex tasks. - ✓ Focused on 14 critical instructional strategies helping teachers develop expertise. - ✓ Supportive professional development, self-assessment, and peer collaboration are built into the model and into the iObservation platform.